beautiful-numbers/finding-perfect-numbers-without-relying-on-mersenne-primes/README.md

   \]
   The code can evaluate this to confirm the certification numerically.

-**Result:** whenever a triangular number passes these structural tests, the algorithm records it as an even perfect number — and it does so without using Mersenne primality.
+**Result:** under the Euclid–Euler characterization, whenever a triangular number passes these structural tests, the algorithm records it as an even perfect number — and it does so without using a dedicated Mersenne-primality subroutine.

 ---